Codeveen/Bike-Routing-App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Upon cloning the repository to Visual Studio Code, run "flutter pub get" in the terminal to resolve the programs dependencies.

+Furthermore, press [ Ctr + Shift + P ]  and type "Flutter: Launch Emulator" and select android in order to open the mobile emulator.

+The application can be run from the main.dart file.